-Our second performance-based fee agreement is an aggressive income and growth portfolio.
-The annual fee on this portfolio will be 50 basis points (0.50%/4=.125% per quarter) assessed on a quarterly basis.
+Our first performance-based fee model is an aggressive income and growth portfolio.
+The annual fee on this portfolio will be 50 basis points (0.50%/4 = .125% per quarter) assessed on a quarterly basis.
 The performance fee will be 5% of the gains when a targeted gain of 12% or more has been reached.
-Again, the high watermark criteria will apply.

 Securities law, particularly the investment advisors act of 1940 sections 205 and 205-3, sets specific criteria to qualify a client to participate in a performance-based management account.